-Projects which are better suited to other government funding streams such as the Waste Minimisation Fund, Contaminated Sites Remediation Fund or Department of Conservation Community Fund will be expected to apply to those funds before the Community Environment Fund.
+- Applicants with biodiversity focused projects that would be more appropriately funded by the Department of Conservation’s Community Fund will be expected to apply to that fund instead.
+Applicants of projects that are better suited to other government funding streams such as the Waste Minimisation Fund or the Contaminated Sites Remediation Fund will be expected to apply to those funds before the Community Environment Fund.

 - Projects with strategic value in achieving the purposes of the Fund.
 Strategic value means the likely ability of projects to act at catalysts that enhance and extend the uptake of good environmental practice.